-1. What are the Endangerment Finding, the Light Duty Vehicle Rule, and the Johnson Memo Reconsideration?
+1. What are the endangerment finding, the Light Duty Vehicle Rule, and the Johnson Memo reconsideration?

-By notice dated December 15, 2009, pursuant to CAA section 202(a), EPA issued, in a single final action, two findings regarding GHGs that are commonly referred to as the "Endangerment Finding" and the "Cause or Contribute Finding."
+By notice dated December 15, 2009, and pursuant to CAA section 202(a), EPA issued two findings regarding GHGs that are commonly referred to as the "Endangerment Finding" and the "Cause or Contribute Finding."
 "Endangerment and Cause or Contribute Findings for Greenhouse Gases Under Section 202(a) of the Clean Air Act," 74 FR 66496.
-In the Endangerment Finding, the Administrator found that six long-lived and directly emitted GHGs-CO2, CH4, N2O, HFCs, PFCs, and SF6-may reasonably be anticipated to endanger public health and welfare.
-In the Cause or Contribute Finding, the

-Administrator "define[d] the air pollutant as the aggregate group of the same six \ \ greenhouse gases," 74 FR 66536, and found that the combined emissions of this air pollutant from new motor vehicles and new motor vehicle engines contribute to the GHG air pollution that endangers public health and welfare.
+In the Endangerment Finding, the Administrator found that six longlived and directly emitted GHGs-CO2, CH4, N2O, HFCs, PFCs, and SF6-may reasonably be anticipated to endanger public health and welfare In the Cause or Contribute Finding, the Administrator "defin[ed] the air pollutant as the aggregate group of the same six greenhouse gases," 74 FR at 66536, and found that the combined emissions of this air pollutant from new motor vehicles and new motor vehicle engines contribute to the GHG air pollution that endangers public health and welfare.

-By notice dated May 7, 2010, EPA and the National Highway Traffic Safety Administration published what is commonly referred to as the "Light-Duty Vehicle Rule" (LDVR), which for the first time established Federal controls on GHGs emitted from light-duty vehicles.
+By notice dated May 7, 2010, EPA published what is commonly referred to as the "Light-Duty Vehicle Rule" (LDVR), which for the first time established federal controls on GHGs emitted from light-duty vehicles.
 "Light-Duty Vehicle Greenhouse Gas Emission Standards and Corporate Average Fuel Economy Standards; Final Rule."
 75 FR 25324.
-In its applicability provisions, the LDVR specifies that it "contains standards and other regulations applicable to the emissions of six greenhouse gases, including CO2, CH4, N2O, HFCs, PFCs, and SF6.
-75 FR 25686 (40 CFR 86.1818-12(a)).
-Shortly before finalizing the LDVR, by notice dated April 2, 2010, EPA published a notice commonly referred to as the Johnson Memo Reconsideration.
+In its applicability provisions, the LDVR specifies that it "contains standards and other regulations applicable to the emissions of six greenhouse gases," including CO_2 , CH_4 , N_2O , HFCs, PFCs, and SF_6 .
+75 FR at 25686 (40 CFR 86.1818-12(a)).

 On December 18, 2008, EPA issued a memorandum, "EPA's Interpretation of Regulations that Determine Pollutants Covered by Federal Prevention of Significant Deterioration (PSD) Permit Program" (known as the "Johnson Memo" or the "PSD Interpretive Memo," and referred to in this preamble as the "Interpretive Memo"), that set forth EPA's interpretation regarding which EPA and state actions, with respect to a previously unregulated pollutant, cause that pollutant to become "subject to regulation" under the Act.
 Whether a pollutant is "subject to regulation" is important for the purposes of determining whether it is covered under the federal PSD permitting program.
 The Interpretive Memo established that a pollutant is "subject to regulation" only if it is subject to either a provision in the CAA or regulation adopted by EPA under the CAA that requires actual control of emissions of that pollutant (referred to as the "actual control interpretation").
 On February 17, 2009, EPA granted a petition for reconsideration on the Interpretive Memo and announced its intent to conduct a rulemaking to allow for public comment on the issues raised in the memorandum and on related issues.
 EPA also clarified that the Interpretive Memo would remain in effect pending reconsideration.